 - Complete level 2, then level 3 elective subjects chosen from the recommended electives list below the majors, or any other subject from the program not already selected.

-The two majors below do not have a list of level one subjects that must be followed.
-Students who wish to complete one of these majors must choose at least one level 1 subject from the relevant discipline before moving on to their level 2 major subjects.
+The Literature major does not have a level one subject that must be followed.
+Students who wish to complete this major must choose at least one level 1 subject from the relevant discipline before moving on to their level 2 major subjects.

 A student must complete 24 subjects or their equivalent, comprised of the following elements:

 - The degree will normally be of three year duration for full - time students.
 Part time students enrolled prior to 2016 may take up to 10 years to accumulate subjects towards the degree.
 However part time students commencing from 2016 will have 8 years to accumulate subjects towards the degree.

 - At least eight subjects must be Griffith University subjects studied via Open Universities Australia

 - A student must complete four core subjects at Level 1, and one core subject at Level 2